Provisional Patent Service: Everything You Need to Know

 Free Legal Services for Patenting Your Invention

-In response to the rising costs of retaining qualified attorneys to assist individual and small independent inventors, coupled with the high risk of defective filings and victimization by cheap provisional patent services, the SPTO initiated a program for attorneys to volunteer their time to provide free services to assist independent investors who cannot afford to hire an attorney on their own.
+In response to the rising costs of retaining qualified attorneys to assist individual and small independent inventors, coupled with the high risk of defective filings and victimization by cheap provisional patent services, the USPTO initiated a program for attorneys to volunteer their time to provide free services to assist independent inventors who cannot afford to hire an attorney on their own.
 In conjunction with this, the USPTO provides free training to increase knowledge and awareness of the patent process.
-In order to qualify for these free services, the inventor must have household income equal to or less than 300 percent of the federal poverty level.
+In order to qualify for these free services, the inventor must have a household income equal to or less than 300 percent of the federal poverty level.

-Don’t be a victim of cheap provisional patent services.
-Post your legal need and trust the experienced lawyers on Upcounsel Marketplace to assist you with protecting your invention.
-Each lawyer on Upcounsel has attended the best law schools and gained the knowledge and experience to assist you competently and efficiently.
+Don't be a victim of cheap provisional patent services.
+Post your legal need and trust the experienced lawyers on UpCounsel Marketplace to assist you with protecting your invention.
+Each lawyer on UpCounsel has attended the best law schools and gained the knowledge and experience to assist you competently and efficiently.